 Bovada.lv offers the best 4-team parlay odds around at 15/1, and they are also one of the most trusted books for US sports betting dating back a decade.
 No book comes close to matching Bovada at 15/1 on 4-team parlays.
 Most other sportsbooks servicing US players offer 12/1 on these bets, making Bovada the play to be for 4-team parlays.

-Bet Online has a slight edge, but one that is worth your while on three-team parlays.
-While most other books offer 6/1 odds, Bet Online gives players 6.5/1 on this wager.
+Bookmaker.eu has a slight edge, but one that is worth your while on three-team parlays.
+While most other books offer 6/1 odds, Bookmaker gives players 6.5/1 on this wager.
 This is especially significant considering two and three-team parlays have the lowest house edge.
-Bet Online’s parent company have been around a long time in the offshore world, and while the company has been a bit shady in some cases, they always seem to pay players.
+Bookmaker’s parent company have been around a long time in the offshore world and they always seem to pay players.
 For some, that is all that matters.

 5Dimes Sportsbook offer competitive odds as well on their parlays and is one of the few sites that allow bettors to parlay proposition wagers, such as player and team props with side and totals.
 5Dimes is among the most trusted sportsbooks on the web and is a pioneer in offshore betting.